Mysterious, warm & elegant

 Pure Perfume Extrait: 25% perfume oil.

 PERFUMER: ANTOINE LIE

-> Antoine Lie from Paris is well known for stepping in two apparently opposite worlds—the mainstream giant brands and smaller niche ones.
-For Puredistance Antoine created the two bestsellers Puredistance BLACK and WHITE.
+Antoine Lie from Paris is well known for stepping in two apparently opposite worlds—the mainstream giant brands and smaller niche ones.
+For Puredistance Antoine created Puredistance BLACK, WHITE and WARSZAWA.
 Mr. Vos and Antoine Lie regularly meet to discuss possible new Perfume projects and their collaboration so far has been very successful and enjoyable.

-> Antoine likes to create fragrances that are strong and directly convey the concept of the perfume, without following trends.
+Antoine likes to create fragrances that are strong and directly convey the concept of the perfume, without following trends.
 He likes to explore new olfactive territories and searches for uncommon ingredients and uncommon associations that can intrigue new interests.
 On the other hand he likes to revisit the past (the 50s, 60s or 70s) and tries to modernize the classic trends of a certain era into new perfume.